What is a Google Business Profile?

 Firstly, trust and confidence is established by you.
 You must provide and maintain up-to-date and relevant information, such as contact details, key products or services, booking information, social media accounts, opening hours, photos, address, a website link and more.

 Secondly, it’s established by your customers’ contributions to your profile.
 This plays a significant role in a customer’s decision, and primarily includes reviews, ratings, questions and photos.
 You can only control this to a certain extent.

 If someone has to work hard to find your opening hours, phone number or menu, they are less likely to engage with your business.
 Friction between the customer and your business’s online interfaces will create a poor user experience, which can impact your ability to gain new customers or leads

 GBP is designed to help customers interact with your business, so your profile should be built accordingly.
 It should contain up-to-date information and links that help customers find whatever they’re looking for within a matter of clicks.

 How Much Does a Google Business Profile Cost?

 GBP is a free Google tool accessible to everyone.
 Some minor features may differ depending on the country you’re based in.

 How To Set Up an Account

-Step 1: Visit Google My Business and click Create Account.
+Step 1: Visit the Google Business Profile website and click Create Account.
 Enter your personal information.